adjust/android_sdk/doc/english/misc/pre-install-tracker-tool.md

 You will need to have access to either your default debug keystore file or your custom one in order to use the `adjust-dtt` tool.
 The reason for this is that the `apktool`, once used to unpack the APK, completely removes any signing from the APK, and once the APK is repacked following editing, signing is not re-enabled.
 Because of this, you will need to run the `jarsigner` tool and pass signing information to it in order to re-sign your APK so that it can be delivered and used on Android devices.

-If everything is ready, the only thing left to do is to create a tracker on the adjust dashboard that you want to use as the default tracker for your pre-installed app and get its token.
+If everything is ready, the only thing left to do is to create a tracker on the Adjust dashboard that you want to use as the default tracker for your pre-installed app and get its token.

 With all this information, you should be able to generate an `adjust-config.yaml` configuration file and fill it up with settings for each store you want your app to be published in for which you need to set up pre-installed tracker settings.